 First and foremost, you get to actually show off your boots.
 Yes, I know, the same can be said for tucking jeans or leggings into the boots, but let’s face it, skinny jeans aren’t very kind to a lot of us, and leggings… well, they have their place, but there are some occasions and events when the dressier fare is required.

-And finally, the right boot/dress combination — be it dressy or casual — creates a chic, polished, and confident look that’s actually quite addictive.
+And finally, combining the right pair of boots from xylondon.com with your dress — creates a chic, polished, and confident look that’s actually quite addictive.
 In fact, I truly believe that if you give the combination a try, you’ll find yourself wondering how you ever got along without pairing the two.

 Tips for Wearing Boots with Dresses